awesomebonk/config-for-awesomewm/README.md

-Awesomewm config then I use
+Awesomewm config that I use

 Requirements: